jlinoff/lock_files/README.md

   program and then re-encrypt it when the program exits.

      $ # the unlock operation removes the .locked extension
-     $ lock_files -p ./password --unlock file1.txt.locked
+     $ lock_files.py -p ./password --unlock file1.txt.locked
      $ edit file1.txt
-     $ lock_files -p ./password file1.txt
+     $ lock_files.py -p ./password file1.txt

   The tool checks each file to make sure that it is writeable before processing.
-If any files is not writeable, the program reports an error and exits unless you specify --cont in which case it reports a warning that the file will be ignored and continues.
+If any files is not writeable, the program reports an error and exits unless you specify --warn in which case it reports a warning that the file will be ignored and continues.

   If you want to change a file in place you can use --inplace mode.
   See the documentation for that option to get more information.

+  If you want to encrypt and decrypt files so that they can be processed using openssl, you must use compatibility mode (-c).

+  Here is how you could encrypt a file using lock_files.py and decrypt it using openssl.

+     $ lock_files.py -P secret --lock file1.txt
+     $ ls file1*
+     file1.txt.locked
+     $ openssl enc -aes-256-cbc -d -a -pass pass:secret -in file1.txt.locked -out file1.txt

+  Here is how you could encrypt a file using openssl and then decrypt it using lock_files.py.

+     $ openssl enc -aes-256-cbc -e -a -pass pass:secret -in file1.txt -out file1.txt.locked
+     $ ls file1*
+     file1.txt      file1.txt.locked
+     $ lock_files.py -c -W -P secret --unlock file1.txt.locked
+     $ ls file1*
+     file1.txt

+  Note that you have to use the -W option to change errors to warning because the file1.txt output file already exists.

 POSITIONAL ARGUMENTS:
   FILES                 files to process